Chibikuri/QuantumWalkonGraph/README.md

 # QuantumWalk on Hyper cube
-QuantumWalk for any matrix order hyper cube.
+QuantumWalk for any order hyper cube.